- Our Trusts

-Are you, or a loved one, entitled to receive settlement proceeds from a personal injury, medical malpractice or other lawsuit that would jeopardize your eligibility for means-tested government benefits such as Medicaid and/or SSI?
+Are you, or a loved one, entitled to receive settlement proceeds from a lawsuit that would affect your eligibility for means-tested government benefits such as Medicaid and/or Supplemental Security Income (SSI)?

-NYSARC's Community Trust I and Community Trust III programs qualify as pooled supplemental needs trusts that allow people with disabilities to deposit proceeds from a lawsuit, as a lump sum payment or structured settlement, so that those funds are disregarded for benefit eligibility purposes.
+NYSARC's Community Trust I and Community Trust III programs qualify as pooled supplemental needs trusts that allow people with disabilities and injured workers to deposit proceeds from a lawsuit while maintaining their financial eligibility to qualify for means-tested government benefits.
+You can deposit funds as a lump sum and/or structured settlement payments.

 This allows people with disabilities to safeguard the essential benefits that support their daily living needs while the settlement proceeds deposited into the trust can pay for uncovered medical expenses and purchase life-enhancing items and services not covered by Medicaid and/or SSI.